GoogleCloudPlatform/community/tutorials/appengine-pusher/index.md

 The authentication endpoint can be implemented in your server as shown in this example.
 The REST SDK provides methods to retrieve the required authentication JSON.

-Note: Private channels do not require user information to be provided as part of the authentication.
+**Note**: Private channels do not require user information to be provided as part of the authentication.
 To learn more about authentication in Pusher, refer to Pusher's [Authenticating users](https://pusher.com/docs/authenticating_users) documentation.